kkrajczar/DSGeneric/NeuralNetworks.md

 - The most famous example of the perceptron's inability to solve problems with linearly nonseparable vectors is the Boolean exclusive-or problem.
 - In the context of neural networks, a perceptron is an artificial neuron using the Heaviside step function as the activation function.
 The perceptron algorithm is also termed the single-layer perceptron, to distinguish it from a multilayer perceptron, which is a misnomer for a more complicated neural network.
 As a linear classifier, the single-layer perceptron is the simplest feedforward neural network.

-## Cost (or loss) function

-Differentiate binary and mulit-class cases for classification.

-- The logarithmic loss function is the cross entropy function.
-Either binary_crossentropy, or categorical_crossentropy for two-class or multi-class classfication cases.
-- Mean squared error
-- Mean absolute error

-Available loss functions in Keras: https://keras.io/losses/

 ## Activation functions

 Differentiate binary and multi-class cases for classification.
 Differentiate hidden-layer and output-layer activation functions.